Book Online With:

 Weight changes that are attributed to illness, medication, and nutrition may also interfere with hormone production and whether or not you miss a period entirely.

-Like PCOS, additional chronic disease can affect your menstrual cycle.
-This includes, pituitary tumors, thyroid disease, ovarian cysts, diabetes, liver dysfunction, and disease of the adrenal gland.
+Like PCOS, additional chronic diseases can affect your menstrual cycle.
+This includes pituitary tumors, thyroid disease, ovarian cysts, diabetes, liver dysfunction, and disease of the adrenal gland.
 When it comes to any of these interfering with your cycle, the possibility of it returning to normal may be slim until the condition is treated.
 Androgen insensitivity syndrome and Turner syndrome cause both menstrual and fertility issues and are often associated with amenorrhea.

-Newly Started Periods.
+Newly Started Periods

-Normal menstrual cycles in healthy women are considered to last and vary 21 to 35 days.
+Normal menstrual cycles in healthy women are considered to last and vary from 21 to 35 days.
 They can most definitely vary for women just starting to get their period or for women who are trying to start their period again after years of missing.

 Women who are just starting their periods may go through a few irregular cycles, or months without another period until the period regulates its pattern.